A Day In The Life of an Inpatient Rehab Occupational Therapist

 Other Afternoon Treatments

-My facility also does a lot of family education sessions in the afternoon, in which I’ll educate primary caregivers on post-discharge recommendations and work on hands-on training with the patient and their caregivers.
+My facility also does a lot of family education sessions in the afternoon, in which I’ll educate primary caregivers on post-discharge recommendations and work on hands-on training with the patient and their primary caregivers.

 Community re-entry going to the gift shop, public restrooms, or outside is also one of my favorite afternoon activities if it’s therapeutic and interesting for the patient.